deep-research/victorslibrary-gridsome/content/song/the-exploratory-committee-on-plant-based-liberation.md

 ### Recordings

-1. <g-link to="/recording/how-enlightened-are-you">How Enlightened Are You?</g-link>
+1. <g-link to="/recording/the-exploratory-committee-on-plant-based-liberation">The Exploratory Committee on Plant-based Liberation</g-link>

 ### Lyrics